 The demands of the recruitment process have changed drastically in recent times.
 Investing money into screening resources might seem like a waste of limited funds, but it can have a long-term positive effect on productivity, potential for growth, and hiring costs.

 As the job market has changed over the last couple of decades, recruitment has become a much more resource-intensive process and for many companies, it can have a huge impact on productivity and their ability to grow.

 In the current economy, an average job posting can garner hundreds of applications.
-So how do recruiters ensure that they have made the right choice by carrying out pre-employment tests and checks.
+So recruiters must ensure that they have made the right choice by carrying out pre-employment tests and checks.

 For some jobs this may seem more obvious than others.
 Sectors such as healthcare and education require employment screenings such as a DBS, which ensures that the person is suitable to work with children and other vulnerable groups.

 There are also checks that are required by UK law; for example, it is an employer's responsibility to retain proof they checked that an employee has the right to work in the UK.
 If you do not have this, you can be fined up to £20,000.

 Conversely, there are also laws that work to prevent discriminatory screening questions and you must be able to prove that screening questions directly relate to the job.
 This is all important to protect both employers and employees from bad workplace practices.

 Beyond this, many people may question why it is no longer good enough to base an applicant solely from their CV, especially as adding more screening tools means more time and money spent on the process.